 - Ratio of TG:HDL 1 = low risk; 2 = increased risk; 4 = high risk

-First, you want Fasting Glucose (FG) – fasting blood sugar – to be below 87.1.
+You want Fasting Glucose (FG) – blood sugar – to be about 87.
 According to Dr. Atkins’ 40 years of clinical experience as a cardiologist and family physician, your risk of heart disease increases in linear manner as fasting glucose goes over 100.
-Optimal fasting glucose is less than 87.1.

 If your doctor doesn’t warn you at 95, you will be diagnosed “pre-diabetic” at 110 and diabetic at 125.
 Elevated blood sugar is also a marker for Metabolic Syndrome – a cluster of risk factors that includes elevated blood sugar, chronically high insulin levels, elevated triglycerides and low HDL.

 In Metabolic Syndrome, elevated fasting glucose is associated with elevated triglycerides.
-Triglycerides are blood fats made in the liver from excess energy, especially excess fructose (as in white sugar and high fructose corn syrup).
+Triglycerides are blood fats made in the liver from excess energy, especially excess fructose (white sugar and high fructose corn syrup).
 As TG goes over 100, your risk of a heart attack increases in linear manner.
 (The medical profession is still currently at 150 before they alert you.)

 In part, elevated triglycerides are a measure of “blood stickiness.”
-At 175, most people have clot-prone blood and are at greater risk of a heart attack or sudden death.
+At 175, there is the danger of clot-prone blood and a greater risk of a heart attack or sudden death.
 In teeter totter fashion, as triglycerides go up, HDL (so called ‘good cholesterol’) goes down.
 HDL over 60 in men (over 70 in women) is associated with protection from heart disease.

-The fourth and final number is the all important ratio of TG:HDL, ideally 1, representing low risk of heart disease.
+The fourth and final number: All important ratio of TG:HDL, ideally 1, representing low risk of heart disease.
 If your Triglycerides are 80 and your HDL is 80, you’re at low risk of heart disease (80:80 = 1).
 If your TG is 160 and your HDL is 40, you are at high risk of heart disease (160:40 = 4).

-According to Gary Taubes (Good Calories Bad Calories), in all five studies:
+According to Gary Taubes (Good Calories Bad Calories), in five major studies: